Kurtz's Mill Covered Bridge: History

 June 1972, it was damaged by the floodwaters caused by Hurricane Agnes.
 It was repaired by David Esh in 1975 and moved to its present location in the Lancaster County Park over Mill Creek, a tributary of the Conestoga River.
 Kurtz's covered bridge was first constructed in 1876.
 It spans 94 feet long, this covered bridge once spanned the Conestoga River.
-But after the Flood of 72, it was moved to its present location across the Mill Creek in the Lancaster County Central Park and it was last rebuilt there in 1975.
+But after the Flood of 72, it was moved to its present location across the Mill Creek at the Lancaster County Central Park and it was last rebuilt there in 1975.